 You wouldn’t hire a plumber to re-do your roof or an electrician to do your gardening.
 Why would you hire a roofer or carpenter to install a power plant on your home?

-Solar requires a specific process: design, engineering, permitting, building codes, fire codes etc…
+Solar requires a specific process: design, engineering, permitting, building codes, and fire codes.

-When you choose a company that focuses on solar, you are getting years of experience in a challenging industry.
+When you choose a company that focuses on solar, you get years of experience in a challenging industry.
 You are paying for the expertise now, so you don’t have any problems down the road.

-Does the company have experienced install team on staff or do they subcontract the installation to another company?
-Are they local to you, so if there are any questions or issues that occur after the install, you can easily get in touch with them and get them back out to your home to remedy the situation
+Does the company have an experienced solar installation team on staff, or do they subcontract the installation to another company?
+Are they local to you, so if there are any questions or issues that occur after the installation, you can easily get in touch with them and get them back out to your home to remedy the situation

-How your solar system is designed makes a HUGE difference.
+The design of your solar system makes a HUGE difference.

-Roof tilt, azimuth, shade, tree growth, inverters, and electrical connections are all variables that need to be considered when designing a roof-top solar system.
+Roof tilt, azimuth, shade, tree growth, inverters, and electrical connections are all variables that need consideration when designing a roof-top solar system.

-A solar company with an experienced in-house design and engineering team can be expected to use the best technical approach and equipment for your home.
-Every home is different and a high-quality solar design should address site-specific details.
+A solar company with an experienced in-house design and engineering team can expect to use the best technical approach and equipment for your home.
+Every home is different, and a high-quality solar plan should address site-specific details.

-Some companies try to apply a cookie-cutter approach (quantity over quality), or they out-source the design to another company or another country.
+Some companies try to apply a cookie-cutter approach (quantity over quality) or out-source the design to another company or another country.

-The equipment you choose is one of the most important factors in how many kilowatt-hours your system will produce.
+The equipment you choose is one of the most critical factors in how many kilowatt-hours your system will produce.

-Some installers won’t even tell you the brand or source of the equipment they are installing!
+Some installers won’t even tell you the brand or source of their installation equipment!
 This is a red flag.

-By choosing a local company, you know you’ll speak to a human being.
-The engineering team, design team, install team, and the sales team are all working together to ensure that clients get the best experience possible throughout the entire process.
-Even more, the best companies realize the sale doesn’t stop after the installation is complete.
+However, you know you’ll speak to a human being by choosing a local company.
+The engineering team, design team, install team, and sales team are all working together to ensure that clients get the best experience possible throughout the entire process.
+The best companies realize the sale doesn’t stop after the installation is complete.

 Your ideal solar provider will be available to speak with you anytime you need them.

-Do the research and do your homework.
-Solar is a long-term investment and you are trusting your chosen installer with your most valuable asset; your home.
+To sum up, do the research and do your homework.
+Solar is a long-term investment, and you are trusting your chosen installer with your most valuable asset; your home.